Nutterules/ZettelKasten/Gall's Law.md

 ## Thoughts

-It's possible to try and create a very complex system from scratch but it has the drawback of not having been forge through real life experience.
+It's possible to try and create a very complex system from scratch but it has the drawback of not having been forge through real life experience. it's not been tested.
+- think communism :)